Choose your language:

 Special Permits to kill, take and treat whales for scientific research

-The International Convention for the Regulation of Whaling (1946) is the international agreement which establishes the International Whaling Commission.
-Article VIII of the Convention states that:
+The International Convention for the Regulation of Whaling (1946) is the legal agreement which establishes the International Whaling Commission.
+Article VIII of the Convention states that countries are permitted to kill whales for scientific research purposes.
+Article VIII gives responsibility for setting and regulating these catches to individual governments, not the IWC.

 Article VIII